Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Shire Hall Historic Courthouse Museum

-With over 200 years of Justice and injustice, Shire Hall opens its doors for the public to discover and explore the history within the cells – experience it for yourself.
+With over 200 years of Justice and injustice, Shire Hall opens its doors for the public to discover and explore the history within the cells – experience it for yourself with a guided tour.

 Many more venues across Dorset are holding open days.
-For some, ballot entry closed on August 9th, but lots of venues offer a no booking required policy.
+Some will already be fully booked, but lots of venues offer a no booking required policy.
 Take a look.

 Please share or leave a comment